AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 It refers to the total position HAs can open with the protocol.

-For instance, if a user minted 20000 agUSD with wETH, then the amount to hedge is 20000 USD of wETH.
-Then, if a user burns 15000 agUSD against wETH, the amount to hedge becomes 5000 USD of wETH.
+For instance, if a user minted 20000 agEUR with wETH, then the amount to hedge is 20000 EUR of wETH.
+Then, if a user burns 15000 agEUR against wETH, the amount to hedge becomes 5000 EUR of wETH.

-If the target proportion that HAs are allowed to hedge is 90%, then after the burn the amount to hedge by HAs is 5000 \* 0.9 = 4500 USD worth of stablecoins.
-This means that the sum of the position size \(in collateral\) multiplied by the entry oracle rates of HAs should less or equal to 4500 USD.
+If the target proportion that HAs are allowed to hedge is 90%, then after the burn the amount to hedge by HAs is 5000 \* 0.9 = 4500 EUR worth of stablecoins.
+This means that the sum of the position size \(in collateral\) multiplied by the entry oracle rates of HAs should less or equal to 4500 EUR.

 **Why is that quantity expressed in stablecoins?** Let's say that there is one HA in the protocol that entered at a time where the price of collateral with respect to the stablecoin was `p_e` and commits to an amount of collateral of `c`.
 HAs are not allowed to hedge more collateral that is in the protocol.
 To this extent, `c` must be collateral in the protocol's reserves, brought by a user minting stablecoins.